 Another reason I love screen printing with water based inks is the ability to cure the ink without the need for large, industrial machines.
 Similar to Speedball inks, Comet White must be heat set in order to hold up in the wash.

-The best practice for curing Comet White ink is to start by drying the ink with a heat gun or hair dryer.
+The best practice for curing Comet White ink is to start by drying the ink with a heat gun.
 You want to get all of the moisture out of the ink before you can do a final cure with your heat press.
-The amount of time you use the heat gun or hair dryer will depend on your environment (meaning how humid or dry it already is).
+The amount of time you use the heat gun will depend on your environment (meaning how humid or dry it already is).
 For me, 1-2 minutes with my heat gun (moving constantly over the design) has worked great.

 Watch Me Use Comet White Ink